-SB 1070 should be a cautionary tale.
-Like in Arizona, undocumented immigrants in Kentucky are overwhelmingly employed.
-According to data from New
+The SB 1070 experience should be a cautionary tale.
+Like in Arizona, undocumented immigrants in Oklahoma are overwhelmingly employed.
+According to new data from

-American Economy, 88.4 percent of undocumented immigrants in Kentucky are of working age (ages 16 to 64).
-They pay more than \$90 million each year in taxes, including nearly \$40 million in state and local taxes, and hold \$714 million in spending power that bolsters the local economy.
-The costs of losing a significant portion of these workers could be substantial for Kentucky economy.
+New American Economy, more than 89 percent of undocumented immigrants in Oklahoma are of working age (ages 16 to 64).
+They pay nearly \$169 million each year in taxes, including more than \$77 million in state and local taxes, and hold more than \$1 billion in spending power that bolsters the local economy.
+The costs of losing a significant portion of these workers could be substantial for Oklahoma's economy.

-If 10% of undocumented immigrants leave Kentucky, the state stands to lose...
+If 10% of undocumented immigrants leave Oklahoma, the state stands to lose: